-- Once she gets her period, it may take quite a long time for her body to settle into a regular pattern – maybe up to a year – but most women eventually do get into a regular cycle.
+- Once you get your period, it may take quite a long time for your body to settle into a regular pattern – maybe up to a year – but most women eventually do get into a regular cycle.

-- It is a good idea for her to keep track of when her period is due, maybe on a calendar or in her diary.
+- It is a good idea to keep track of when your period is due, maybe on a calendar or in your diary.

-- If the pattern changes and she has been sexually active, it may mean she is pregnant.
+- If the pattern changes and you have been sexually active, it may mean you are pregnant.
 It could also mean there are other reasons - such as losing too much weight or exercising too much.

 What happens in the monthly menstrual cycle?

 - On average, a cycle lasts about 28 days, but it’s quite normal to have a shorter or longer cycle.
-So her cycle will probably be normal for her even if it is 21 days long, or 35 days!
+So your cycle will probably be normal for you even if it is 21 days long, or 35 days!